freetonik/rakhim.org/content/blog/office-hours.md

     -   ... and almost anything else :)

 Book your meeting at [calendly.com/rakhim](https://calendly.com/rakhim).
 Payment is processed there, along with the booking.
 Email me at [contact@rakhim.org](mailto:contact@rakhim.org) if you have any questions.

+## Testimonials {#testimonials}

+_I had a chat with Rakhim about education and mindfulness.
+His broad vision and aspiration to immerse in the asked questions helped me validate my current knowledge and gave me the direction for further growth.
+I recommend office hours if you feel kind of lost in a topic and want to know where to move on._ — **Andrew R**.

+_One hour Q&A session had helped me to better determine my career goals and new ways to fulfill my interests in different areas of software engineering.
+Thanks to Rakhim, I've found new opportunities and ideas on how to improve my computer science knowledge, English, and other things.
+Thank you bro!_ — **Rustem Z.**

+_Me and Rakhim were talking about doing business in Finland.
+We had just 30 minutes, but we managed to discuss visa, tax and legal aspects of working in Finland.
+Rakhim also sent me a bunch of useful links after the chat.
+It was a nice experience overall, can totally recommend._ — **Dmitry N.**